Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Abstract

 \section{Abstract}

 Existing long-tailed recognition methods, aiming to train class-balanced models from long-tailed data, generally assume the models would be evaluated on the uniform test class distribution.
-However, practical test class distributions often violate this assumption (\eg being long-tailed or even inversely long-tailed), which would lead existing methods to fail in real-world applications.
-In this work, we study a more practical task setting, called \textbf{test-agnostic long-tailed recognition}, where the training class distribution is long-tailed while the test class distribution is unknown and can be skewed arbitrarily.
-In addition to the issue of class imbalance, this task poses another challenge: the class distribution shift between the training and test samples is unidentified.
-To handle this task, we propose a new method, called \textbf{Test-time Aggregating Diverse Experts}, that presents two solution strategies: (1) a new skill-diverse expert learning strategy that trains diverse experts to excel at handling different class distributions from a single long-tailed training distribution; (2) a novel test-time expert aggregation strategy that leverages self-supervision to aggregate multiple experts for handling various unknown test distributions.
-We theoretically show that our method has a provable ability to simulate the test class distribution.
-Extensive experiments verify that our method achieves new state-of-the-art performance on both vanilla and test-agnostic long-tailed recognition, where only three experts are sufficient to handle arbitrarily varied test class distributions.
-Code is available at \url{https://github.com/Vanint/TADE-AgnosticLT}.
+However, practical test class distributions often violate this assumption (\eg being either long-tailed or even inversely long-tailed), which may lead existing methods to fail in real applications.
+In this paper, we study a more practical yet challenging task, called \emph{test-agnostic long-tailed recognition}, where the training class distribution is long-tailed while the test class distribution is \emph{agnostic and not necessarily uniform}.
+In addition to the issue of class imbalance, this task poses another challenge: the class distribution shift between the training and test data is unknown.
+To tackle this task, we propose a novel approach, called \emph{Self-supervised Aggregation of Diverse Experts}, which consists of two strategies: (i) a new skill-diverse expert learning strategy that trains multiple experts from a single and stationary long-tailed dataset to separately handle different class distributions; (ii) a novel test-time expert aggregation strategy that leverages self-supervision to aggregate the learned multiple experts for handling unknown test class distributions.
+We theoretically show that our self-supervised strategy has a provable ability to simulate test-agnostic class distributions.
+Promising empirical results demonstrate the effectiveness of our method on both vanilla and test-agnostic long-tailed recognition.
+Code is available at \url{https://github.com/Vanint/SADE-AgnosticLT}.